 The New Geneva Room

 In 1783 Cornelius Bolton was involved in a scheme to establish a colony of emigrant Genevese artisans & intellectuals near Passage East.
 The architect James Gandon was employed to build the 'City of New Geneva' to house them.
 It failed mainly due to capital shortage.
 The planned city of New Geneva became a notorious military barracks & internment camp during the 1798 rebellion.
 It was from here that many of the rebels were marched to Passage East for transportation to Australia and the ballad of the Croppy Boy remembers their fate.

 Arthur Young Room

 Arthur Young (1741-1820) was an English farmer, adventurer and travel writer.
 He actually visited Faithlegg twice; in 1776 and again in 1778, and stayed as a guest of the Boltons.
 He had a fascination for farm enhancement and enterprises and as he travelled the countryside he stayed as a guest with the landlords of an area and detailed all that he saw.
 He recorded and published this as a book titled “A Tour in Ireland 1776-1779” in 1780.

 St Ita’s Room

-St Ita (circa 470-570) is second only to Bridgid in the pantheon of early Irish female saints.
-She was a princess of the Deise tribe of Waterford who set up a monestary in East Limerick, Kileaddy.
+St Ita (circa 470-570) is second only to St. Bridgid in the pantheon of early Irish female saints.
+She was a princess of the Deise tribe of Waterford who set up a monastery in Killeedy, East Limerick.
 She was known as the godmother to the Irish saints, one of her students included St Brendan the navigator.
-Some say she was actually born in Faithlegg but that is unproven.
+Some say she was actually born in Faithlegg, but that is unproven.
 Her holy well is opposite the church.